rust-embedded/discovery/src/08-i2c/read-a-single-register.md

 [schematic]: https://github.com/bbcmicrobit/hardware/blob/master/V1.5/SCH_BBC-Microbit_V1.5.PDF

-The only thing missing now is the software part, i.e. which API of the nrf51-hal we should use for this.
+The only thing missing now is the software part, i.e. which API of the `nrf51-hal` we should use for this.
 However if you take a look at the index of the [HAL's documentation] you'll notice that nothing named I2C is actually noted there.
-This is because some manufacturers don't name their I2C peripheral I2C but instead TWI (as in Two Wire Interface), meaning that the twi module is the one we are interested in.
+This is because some manufacturers don't name their I2C peripheral "I2C" but instead "TWI" (as in Two Wire Interface), meaning that the TWI module is the one we are interested in.

 [HAL's documentation]: https://docs.rs/nrf51-hal/0.12.1/nrf51_hal/index.html